-EC 2 "Foreign Language for Communication in Science" (spring semester)
+EC 2 "Foreign Language for Scientists.
+Part 2 Scientific Communication" (spring semester)

 The educational component consists of 3 practical classes held during the winter session and give 5 points each. the remaining 85 points are given for self-study tasks, incuding writing the scientific article (15 points) and the Module Test (10 points).
-To get a maximum 50-point score (because PhD students can get another 50 points in exam), we enter a factor of 0.5.
+To get a maximum 50-point score (because PhD students can get another 50 points in exam), we enter a factor of 0.5